Microscopic evidence for strong periodic lattice distortion in 2D charge-density wave systems

-The CDW instability in low dimensional systems was initially explained by the Peierls mechanism \cite{Peierls1955,Gruner1994} in which a divergence in electronic response function at a particular wave vector ($2k_\mathrm{F}$ for 1D) results in a periodic charge redistribution in real space.
+The CDW instability in low dimensional systems was initially explained by the Peierls mechanism \cite{Peierls1955,Gruner1994,Johannes2008} in which a divergence in electronic response function at a particular wave vector ($2k_\mathrm{F}$ for 1D) results in a periodic charge redistribution in real space.
 That is, a low dimensional electronic system can lower its energy by opening an energy gap at the Fermi level, piling up electrons periodically and reducing its lattice transitional symmetry.
 As a result of the periodic electron modulation (eMod) and the electron-phonon interaction, the lattice itself undergoes a similar modulation, which causes an increase in the lattice elastic energy \cite{Gruner1994}.
-As a consequence, the lattice distortion will be minimized and acts as a secondary effect \cite{Johannes2008}.
+As a consequence, with this mechanism the lattice distortion is expected to be minimized acting like a competing effect \cite{Johannes2008}.
 The eMod manifests in the change of the local density of states (LDOS) shows the periodic increase in density of electron with holes modulating with the same period but out of phase with the electrons.
-We have calculated for real-space from the Peierls model \footnote{See Supplemental Material for the detailed LDOS derivation}.
-Another way of visualizing this alternating intensity is by using the sum rule in quantum mechanics, where the summation of the numbers of filled and empty states on every lattice site is a constant.
+This can be shown by calculating the LDOS in real-space using the Peierls model \footnote{See Supplemental Material for the detailed LDOS derivation}.
+Another way of visualizing this alternating intensity is by using the quantum mechanical sum rule, where the summation of the number of filled and empty states on every lattice site is a constant.
 This means that wherever there are excess electron states, there must be fewer hole states on the same site.
 The LDOS calculation we have performed also shows this conservation of total states.